 Reads

-Reads metric lets you know how many reads your content is getting, which allows you to benchmark interest vs other content.
+Reads metric lets you know how many reads your content is getting, which allows you to benchmark interest vs. other content.
 If reads are higher than readers, this would indicate repeat reads.

-For example, if someone lands on the Cover page and clicks on the "Read more" button or flips to the following Surf page, or even clicks on an internal link leading to a Surf page further on, this will be counted as a read.
-If someone lands on the back cover, fills out a form, and exits the Doc, this will NOT be counted as read.
+If someone lands on the Back cover, fills out a form, and exits the Doc, this will NOT be counted as read.
 Neither will clicking on an external link or clicking on a social media sharing icon be counted as a read.

 Technical explanation

-A Surf event is emitted when:
+A Title page event is emitted when:

-A Surf event is NOT emitted when:
+A Title page event is NOT emitted when:

-• A user clicks on an external link, the Contents menu, a Social sharing link, or upon form submission.
+A user clicks on an external link, the Contents menu, a Social sharing link, or upon form submission.

 Readers